Volunteers Rachel Gallagher and Christina Cooper

 Phinda was pure heaven...

-However, the ACE staff was diligent in asking questions and discerning my needs and identifying my goals for the volunteer experience, and helped me make the right decision.
+However, the ACE staff was diligent in asking questions discerning my needs and identifying my goals for the volunteer experience, and helped me make the right decision.

 Moholoholo Wildlife Rehabilitation Centre